-We bought ours before our trip to Nepal and used them in tandem with tap water and chlorine drops in order to purify the water and make it safe for drinking.
+We bought ours before our trip to Nepal and used them in tandem with local tap water and chlorine drops in order to purify the water and make it safe for drinking.
 This saved us $$ in bottled water and was a much more environmentally friendly option.
 As a plus, they are also way lighter and way more dent proof than many other metal based options.

 Buy yours here.

 Car seats are one of the biggest pains about air travel in the United States, yes?
-Keeping track of regular bags and your screaming (i.e. lovely) children is enough, but then thrown in huge car seats and suddenly things start to get a little overwhelming.
+Keeping track of regular bags and your screaming (i.e. lovely) children is enough, but then throw in huge car seats and suddenly things start to get a little overwhelming.
 With really little kids, unfortunately, there really isn’t another option except to spend the money to rent a car seat at your destination.

 Fortunately, as your kids graduate into booster seats you suddenly have better options!
 Enter the Mi Fold Travel seat.
 This thing folds down to a size which easily fits in a regular bag but still positions the chest and waist straps in a position that is safe for your kids.
 No, it’s not as good as a real booster seat, but for quick trips we’ve found it extremely useful.